 We identified a material matter in ABC's Statement in relation to [non-compliance with sXX of Act/Regulation XX].
 This has the effect of the [Trustee bank account and cash book procedures not being completed throughout the specified period] as required.
-We were unable to satisfy ourselves by alternate procedures, therefore qualify our opinion in this regard.
+We were unable to satisfy ourselves-as to ABC's compliance with this requirement by alternate procedures, therefore qualify our opinion in this regard.